angrybacon/doomsday-wiki/markdown/articles/2021/10/27/legacypitday.md

 Deck style: Grixis Turbo Meandeck.
 [Decklist](https://mtgmelee.com/Decklist/View/167298)

-"My general decision to play Doomsday for the Pit open was based on a gut feeling that Ragavan decks would be less popular in paper and my general dislike for the card.
-I didn't have very much experience with combo and got 100% of my list from Kai and followed his stream religiously over the past few months.
+> My general decision to play Doomsday for the Pit open was based on a gut
+> feeling that Ragavan decks would be less popular in paper and my general
+> dislike for the card.
+I didn't have very much experience with combo and got
+> 100% of my list from Kai and followed his stream religiously over the past few
-Unfortunately I was wrong about my general impression of the metagame, there was a bunch of monkey buisness.
-Despite with facing some bad matchups and my relative inexperience as a pilot, the deck felt bonkers.
-One thing I will say is while the Bant/4C matchup feels close when I play online many of the pilots in this event seemed to not have a good understanding of matchup dynamics.
-Plenty of {{Endurance}}s cast at the wrong time and {{Pyroblast}}s burned on cantrips."
+> months.
+Unfortunately I was wrong about my general impression of the metagame,
+> there was a bunch of monkey buisness.
+Despite with facing some bad matchups
+> and my relative inexperience as a pilot, the deck felt bonkers.
+One thing I
+> will say is while the Bant/4C matchup feels close when I play online many of
+> the pilots in this event seemed to not have a good understanding of matchup
+> dynamics.
+Plenty of {{Endurance}}s cast at the wrong time and {{Pyroblast}}s
+> burned on cantrips.

 #### Round 1 vs Matt Brown on {U}{R} Delver.
 Loss (1-2)